salman1hasan/unguarded-storebuild-/README.md

 Packages being installed
 react-native-web@~0.19.6 react-dom@18.2.0 - Web and React-Dom [Used for web]
 Body-parser- Request body parts [Code] before handling code.
-Middleware is software that lies between an operating system and the applications running on it
+Middleware is software that lies be the applications running on it
 JSONWebToken- Token to store data
 Express- Minimum framework for NodeJS minimalist web framework Mongoose- Creates a connection between MongoDB and node.js